 - Submitting work to this course that you intend to use outside of the course (e.g., for a job) without prior approval from the course’s heads.

-- Turning to humans (besides the course’s heads) for help or receiving help from humans (besides the course’s heads) during the quizzes or exam.
+- Turning to humans (besides the course’s heads) for help or receiving help from humans (besides the course’s heads) during the quizzes.

 - Using third-party AI-based software (including ChatGPT, GitHub Copilot, the new Bing, et al.) that suggests answers or lines of code.

 - Viewing another’s answer to a question and basing your own answer on it.

 Acknowledgement and Authorization

 Harvard plans to record audio, photos, and video of Computer Science 50 (CS50) lectures, sections, office hours, seminars, and other events and activities related to CS50 (the “Recordings”), with the aims of making the content of the course more widely available and contributing to public understanding of innovative learning (the “Projects”).
 As part of the Projects, the Recordings, or edited versions of them, may be made available to other Harvard students, to students at other educational institutions, and to the broader public via edX, the Internet, television, theatrical distribution, digital media, or other means.
 One of the ways it is expected that the Recordings, or edited versions of them, will be made publicly available is under a Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) license.
 Another example is that Harvard may make and disseminate montages of “memories” from the class with images from the Recordings.
 The Recordings also may be used to make other derivative works in the future.
 Students may elect not to appear in photos and video used in the Projects and may still participate fully in CS50.